Nextcloud Deployment

 Go to Datasets and select the pool or dataset where you want to place the dataset(s) for the app.
 For example, /tank/apps/appName.

 When storage volumes include a postgres dataset, do not select Enable ACL to configure permissions.
-Instead, proceed with entering or browsing to select the dataset and populate the Host Path field, then select the Automatic Permissions option.
+Instead, proceed with entering or browsing to select the dataset to populate the Host Path field, and then select the Automatic Permissions option.
 This configures permissions for the postgres dataset and, if configured, the parent dataset used to organize required datasets for the app.

 As with other host path storage volumes, you can create a dataset when entering the host path.

-- Set up a Nextcloud account.
-If you have an existing Nextcloud account, you enter the credentials for that user in the installation wizard.
-If you do not have an existing Nextcloud account, you can create one using the application install wizard.
+If you have an existing Nextcloud account, enter the credentials for that user in the installation wizard.
+If you do not have an existing Nextcloud account, you can create one in the Nextcloud Configuration section of the application install wizard.

 This basic procedure covers the required Nextcloud app settings.
 For optional settings, see Understanding App Installation Wizard Settings.